 |Persistence means the pathogen that caused the UTI is not completely cleared from the bladder by treatment, remains detectable in the urine, and after treatment returns to a level that once again causes symptoms of infection.
 This cycle of persistence can repeat indefinitely, feeling like a new infection each time.
 A persistent infection is also called a chronic urinary tract infection.|

-More and more evidence supports the theory of persistent infection, indicating that many recurrences of UTI may actually be caused by an underlying bladder infection caused by ineffective initial treatment.
+Evidence suggests that many recurrences of UTI may actually be caused by an underlying bladder infection that came about due to ineffective initial treatment.

-Recurrent UTIs caused by a persistent infection in the bladder are also referred to as chronic cystitis or a chronic urinary tract infection.
+Frequent UTIs caused by persistent bladder infection are also referred to as chronic cystitis or chronic urinary tract infection.

-This concept is important, and we want to highlight here that while the terminology used for various urinary tract conditions may sound different, it could be referring to the same thing.
+Note that while terms used for various urinary tract conditions may sound different, they could refer to the same thing.

-When we refer to recurrent UTI in this site, we mean persistent infections which are also called chronic urinary tract infections.
+When we refer to recurrent UTI in this site, we usually mean persistent infections; also called chronic urinary tract infections.

 If your frequent UTIs are actually caused by an underlying chronic urinary tract infection, you need to pay attention here:

 Whatever you’re doing to treat each occurrence of UTI is probably not working.

 The fact that your UTIs keep returning should be enough evidence of this.
 But you may not know why chronic urinary tract infections are so hard to properly treat.
 Fortunately, we can explain it through super interesting science.

 Why Do I Keep Getting UTIs?